ThomasGesseyJones/FullyBayesianForecastsExample/README.rst

 The various figures produced in the analysis are stored in the figures_and_results directory alongside the timing_data to assess the performance of the methodology.
-The figures and data generated in our analysis are provided in the repository for reference.
+The figures and data generated in our analysis are provided in this repository for reference.

 Licence and Citation
 --------------------